tokers/lua-io-nginx-module/README.markdown

               assert(file and not err)

               while true do
-                  local data, err = file:read(512)
+                  -- iterates the file by reading 512 bytes every time. local data, err = file:read(512)
                   if err ~= nil then
                       ngx.log(ngx.ERR, "file:read() error: ", err)